spiceai/samples/sales-bi/README.md

 `make`

-This will start the PostgreSQL server, Spice.ai runtime, and Apache Superset.
-The Spice.ai runtime will automatically start locally accelerating the data from the PostgreSQL server, based on the following spicepod:
+This will start the PostgreSQL server, Spice runtime, and Apache Superset.
+The Spice runtime will load two datasets based on the parquet file in S3 - one is accelerated and one is not:

 ```yaml
 version: v1beta1